This one day workshop will focus on developing your skills and techniques in listening that will offer your employees greater clarity and empathy.

 • To improve productivity and less “do-overs”.

-• To learn and apply the techniques of listening skills.
+• To learn and apply techniques to improve listening skills.

 I. Difference between active listening and hearing